You’ve Inherited Money, Now What Should You Do?

 About Tricia

-Tricia Lepofsky, is a financial advisor at KFA Private Wealth Group, a registered independent advisory firm founded on the premise of providing conflict-free financial and investment advice.
+Tricia Lepofsky, is a financial advisor at KFA Private Wealth Group, a registered independent advisory firm founded on the premise of providing sound financial and investment advice.
 With a background in music education and opera, Tricia transitioned to the financial industry to help people understand what their money can do and feel more in control as they work toward their goals.
 Tricia is known for her attention to detail and her dedication to her clients and their unique financial challenges.
 She is passionate about building relationships with her clients and partnering with them as they walk through life’s milestones, keeping them accountable and motivated to pursue their goals.
 While she serves a diverse range of clients, Tricia uses her background of 18 years in the Washington National Opera and Washington Concert Opera to specialize in serving hardworking, intelligent individuals who have a connection to the arts.
 In her spare time, Tricia loves to travel with her husband, Mark, hike trails along the Potomac River or in the Blue Ridge Mountains, and support former colleagues by attending live performances of operas and musicals.
 To learn more about Tricia, connect with her on LinkedIn.